JohnSnowLabs/spark-nlp-workshop/platforms/gcp-dataproc-serverless-airgapped/README.md

 ## Step 7: Batch Succeeded - Check Outputs

 When the batch is finished, the status in the Batch list changes to **Succeeded**.
-Check the logs and outputs to validate your Spark NLP Healthcare job ran correctly.
+Check the logs and outputs to validate your Healthcare NLP job ran correctly.

 ![Step 7 - Job Succeeded - Check Outputs](step7.3.png)